 allow snow ploughs and gritting

 are warned that removal of bollards

 doesn't mean they can drive on them.

-This type of collision is also over-represented in injuries to older people, which have risen in recent years along with the rise in cycling amongst older people.
+This type of collision is over-represented in injuries to older people.
+These injuries have risen in recent years along with the rise in cycling amongst older people.
 Older people may not have such good eyesight and may not see the bollards so easily.
+When they fall, they are injured more easily.
 Another group of cyclists who are injured more frequently than average by bollards are faster cyclists who may simply not have enough reaction time if a bollard is not adequately visible due to vegetation or a blind corner.

 Dutch bollards are usually painted with red and white stripes which make them reasonably easy to see in daytime, but the small reflectors often fitted don't help all that much at night time.
 However they are painted, bollards remain quite small objects and it's impossible to make sure that people will always see them.

 For several years now the policy in The Netherlands has been to remove or reduce the number of bollards in order to reduce their potential for injury.
 Where they are still required, experiments are taking place different types of bollards such as the flexible bollards shown in this video:

 Note who is shown using the cycle-path.
 It is normal for racing cyclists to use cycle-paths in The Netherlands because cycle-paths offer the same advantages of shorter distances and better safety for fast cyclists as they do for slow cyclists.
 In this case, both racers and retired people on electric bikes are shown using the cycle-path with the new bollards, these being the two groups most affected.